overture-stack/docs/website/guides/03-user-guides/01-cli-submissions.md

     ```

     :::caution
     **Ensure enough resources get allocated to Docker** We recommend a minimum CPU limit of `8`, memory limit of `8 GB`, swap of `2 GB`, and virtual disk limit of `64 GB`.
-You can access these settings by selecting the **cog wheel** found on the top right of the Docker desktop app and selecting **resources** from the left panel. **If you already have docker desktop installed be ensure you are on version 4.32.0 or higher**
+You can access these settings by selecting the **cog wheel** found on the top right of the Docker desktop app and selecting **resources** from the left panel. **If you already have docker desktop installed, ensure you are on version 4.32.0 or higher**
     :::

 ## CLI Submssion